GutUrago/microData/README.md

 # Creating Workbook

-For excel table manipulations, this package depends on `openxlsx` package.
-So, I recommend to use that package to organize workbook instead of this function if you are familiar with its the usage.
+For Excel table manipulations, this package depends on the `openxlsx` package.
+So, I recommend using that package to organize workbooks instead of this function if you are familiar with its usage.

 ``` r
 wb <- new_workbook()    # Run this code only once